-The following documents, filed with or furnished to the Commission, and the information included therein, are incorporated herein by reference and shall be deemed a part hereof: (i) the Company's Annual Report on Form 10-K for the fiscal year ending February 3, 1996 filed , 1996, (ii) Company's Proxy Statement for the Company's 1996 Annual Meeting filed , 1996, (ii) the , 1996, (iii) the Company's Form 8-K filed April 9, 1996, (iv) the Company's Form 8-K filed , 1996 and (v) all documents filed by the , 1996 and (v) all documents filed by the Company pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act subsequent to the date of this Prospectus and prior to the termination of this Offering.
+The following documents, filed with or furnished to the Commission, and the information included therein, are incorporated herein by reference and shall be deemed a part hereof: (i) the Company's Annual Report on Form 10-K for the fiscal year ending February 3, 1996 filed May 3, 1996, (ii) the Company's Form 8-K filed April 9, 1996, (iii) the Company's Form 8-K filed May 6, 1996 and (iv) all documents filed by the Company pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act subsequent to the date of this Prospectus and prior to the termination of this Offering.
 Any statement contained in a document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes of this Prospectus to the extent that a statement contained herein or in any other subsequently filed document which also is deemed to be incorporated by reference herein modifies or supersedes such statement.
 Any such statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Prospectus.